 The Endowment Fund of the Popular Culture Association and the American Culture Association was established in 1997 as a commitment to the long-term future of the study of American culture and popular culture in all its forms, venues, contexts, and exchanges.
-In 2015, approximately thirty-two scholarships ($300) will be given to support graduate student travel to the meeting and twelve ($500) to early-career faculty.
-Ten scholarships ($500) will be offered to visiting international scholars.
+In 2015, approximately forty scholarships ($300) will be given to support graduate student travel to the meeting and twelve ($600) to early-career faculty.
+Twelve scholarships ($750) will be offered to visiting international scholars.
 Research and travel to collection grants ($750) will be given to three individuals and one grant ($5,000) will go to support collection building.

 Please note that individuals may apply for only one grant per cycle.
 Those applying for more than one will be disqualified.
-All applications must be received by November 15th, 2014.
+The Primary 2014 Application cycle is closed.
+Applications were due November 15, 2014.

 Kathleen Gilles Seidel Travel Grant for Scholars of Popular Romance